MrFriendCS/MrFriendCS.github.io/README.md

 print(myRound)
 ```

-The round function can also be used to return values without any decimal places.
+The round function can also be used to return a value without any decimal places (integer).

 The following example will return a value of 4.